joezeng/pdc2014/README.md

 Prereqs
 -------

 This program has only be tested on Ubuntu Linux, but should work on other POSIX systems with minimal tweaking.
+It will _not_ work on Windows as-is.

 The program `timelimit` that limits execution time of programs must be installed.